-Financial aid applicant: Any applicant who submits any one of the institutionally required financial aid Indebtedness: Aggregate dollar amount borrowed through any loan program (federal, state, subsidized, Institutional scholarships and grants: Endowed scholarships, annual gifts and tuition funded grants for Financial need: As determined by your institution using the federal methodology and/or your institution's Need-based aid: College-funded or college-administered award from institutional, state, federal, or other Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from
+Financial aid applicant: Any applicant who submits any one of the institutionally required financial aid applications/forms, such as the FAFSA.

+Indebtedness: Aggregate dollar amount borrowed through any loan program (federal, state, subsidized, unsubsidized, private, etc.; excluding parent loans) while the student was enrolled at an institution.
+Student loans co-signed by a parent are assumed to be the responsibility of the student and should be included.

+Institutional scholarships and grants: Endowed scholarships, annual gifts and tuition funded grants for which the institution determines the recipient.

+Financial need: As determined by your institution using the federal methodology and/or your institution's own standards.

+Need-based aid: College-funded or college-administered award from institutional, state, federal, or other sources for which a student must have financial need to qualify.
+This includes both institutional and non-institutional student aid (grants, jobs, and loans).

+Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other sources for which a student must have financial need to qualify.

+Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must demonstrate financial need to qualify.

+Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
+When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as need-based aid.